jlyon/blue-guide/README.md

 Overview
 ========

-This document walks you through the process of setting up your map.
+This document walks you through the process of setting up your map using free tools, and free hosting with [Github Pages](http://pages.github.com/).
 The process of creating the clinic map is separated into two parts:

 I. [Data collection, geocoding and formatting](#i-data-collection-geocoding-export) <br/>
 II.
 [Setting up and customizing the map](#ii-setting-up-the-map-app)